OUR AFFF LAWSUIT ATTORNEYS ARE HELPING THOSE DIAGNOSED WITH CANCER AFTER EXPOSURE TO AQUEOUS FILM FORMING FOAM (AFFF)

 Exposed to AFFF?

 YOU MAY BE ENTITLED TO COMPENSATION.
-COMPLETE THE FORM BELOW FOR A FREE CASE EVALUATION BY ONE OF OUR FIREFIGHTING FOAM ATTORNEYS.
+COMPLETE THE FORM BELOW FOR A FREE CASE EVALUATION BY ONE OF OUR FIREFIGHTING FOAM LAWYERS.

 Exposure to AFFF through occupational use of firefighting foam or through groundwater contamination can cause severe health problems and cancer.
-Contact the Firefighting Foam Lawsuit Lawyers at Marin and Barrett, Inc. immediately if you or a loved one was exposed to firefighting foam (AFFF) and has been diagnosed with any of the following medical problems:
+Contact the Firefighting Foam Lawsuit Lawyers at the Marin, Barrett, and Murphy Law Firm immediately to take legal action if you or a loved one was exposed to firefighting foam (AFFF) and has been suffered from any of the following medical problems or has received a cancer diagnosis:

 - Kidney Cancer